vivianjjiang/CS3-DS4002-HateSpeech/README.md

 This case study is based on the CrowdFlower Hate Speech Identification Dataset, and adapated from Vivian Jiang's original DS4002 Project 1.

 ## Hook and Rubric Documents:
 The hook document outlining the case is included as CS3_Hook_HS.pdf.
-The Rubric CS3_Rubric_HS.pdf describes the task, submission requirements, formatting, and evaluation fcriteria for this assignment.
+The Rubric CS3_Rubric_HS.pdf describes the task, submission requirements, formatting, and evaluation criteria for this assignment.

 **Use both documents continuously while completing the case study to ensure you meet expectations.**
 ## Data